13.2 CAC-A Equipment and Setup

 - Carbon arc electrodes capable of the polarity you need.

-The power source can be either AC or DCEP, however the carbon arc cutting process requires higher output than some welding machines produce, making them an ineffective choice for this process.
-Running a machine at the higher output needed for CAC may cause the machine to over extend its duty cycle unless the machine is a heavy industrial type capable of 100% duty cycle, to avoid overloading your welding machine take breaks and consult the manufacturer for the machine’s duty cycle.
+The power source can be either AC or DCEP, however the CAC process requires higher output than some welding machines are capable of producing, making them an ineffective choice for this process.
+Running a machine at the higher output needed for CAC may cause the machine to overextend its duty cycle.
+Consult the manufacturer’s recommendations for the machine’s duty cycle.
+Unless the machine is a heavy industrial type that is capable of 100% duty cycle, avoid overloading your welding machine and take breaks.

-The electrode type and diameter, and the material to be cut, may also impact which polarity to select.
-Minimum electrode diameters, polarity, amperage and air pressure settings will all be dictated by what the material is and how thick.
+The electrode type and its diameter as well as the material to be cut may also impact which polarity to select.
+Minimum electrode diameters, polarity, amperage, and air pressure settings will all be dictated by what material you are cutting and how thick it is.
 This is no different than most welding procedures.
-A ¼” electrode on DCEP has a range of 200-400 amps for example, and can be used to cut carbon steel, stainless, copper and nickel alloys, aluminum and cast iron.
+For example, a one-quarter-inch electrode on DCEP has a range of 200–400 amps and can be used to cut carbon steel, stainless, copper and nickel alloys, aluminum and cast iron.

-Air supplied should be 80-100 psi nominal.
+Air should be supplied from 80–100 psi.
 While you can use higher than 100 psi, it does not make the removal of molten metal more effective.
-The air line needs to have at least an inner diameter of ⅜”, and the air compressor must meet the needed capacity to adequately produce a clean effective cut.
-For lighter duty work, these recommendations can vary with air pressure as low as 40 psi and an airline inner diameter of ¼”.
+The air line needs to have at least an inner diameter of 0.375 inch, and the air compressor must meet the needed capacity to adequately produce a clean, effective cut.
+For lighter duty work, these recommendations can vary, such as with air pressure as low as 40 psi and an air line with an inner diameter of 0.25 inches.
 If the air pressure is not sufficient, the operator will not be able to produce a smooth, uniform cut.
-This can also happen if the diameter of the air hose used is too small, as it will create a constriction of air flow to the electrode holder.
+Inefficient cutting can also happen if the diameter of the air hose is too small, as it will create a constriction of airflow to the electrode holder.

-The modern day CAC-A torch is designed to bring both the electrical cutting power of the process together with the blasting power for compressed air.
+The modern day CAC-A torch is designed to bring together the electrical cutting power of the process and the blasting power of compressed air.

 Setting up the System

-For carbon steel applications, connect the ground clamp to the negative terminal of a CAC-A capable welder, and the end of the CAC-A electrode holder to the positive terminal.
+For carbon steel applications, connect the ground clamp to the negative terminal of a CAC-A capable welding machine and connect the end of the CAC-A electrode holder to the positive terminal.

 This is now set up for DCEP (reverse polarity).
-As mentioned previously in this text, DCEN should not be used in the carbon arc cutting process.
+Remember, DCEN should not be used for the CAC process.

-Next connect compressed air to the CAC-A via an air hose with at least an inside diameter of ⅜” The air pressure will need to reach 40-80 psi for general applications, but may require upwards of 100 psi for heavier duty needs.
+Next, connect compressed air to the CAC-A torch via an air hose with an inside diameter of at least 0.375 inches.
+The air pressure will need to reach 40–80 psi for general applications but may require upwards of 100 psi for heavier duty needs.

 Don’t forget to connect your ground clamp to your cutting table to complete the electrical circuit.

-Next select a carbon arc rod.
-When placing the electrode in the holder, the end should be within 6” of the air holes, but not closer than 2” to prevent damage to the equipment.
+Then select a carbon arc rod.
+When placing the electrode in the holder, the end should be within 6 inches of the air holes, but not closer than 2 inches to prevent damage to the equipment.

-The holder must be held so that the air holes are positioned on the bottom in order for the air to effectively blow the molten dross away from the area being worked.
+When working, position the electrode holder so that the air holes are on the bottom—this allows for the air to effectively blow the molten dross away.

-Carbon electrodes come in a multitude of sizes, each rated to withstand more or less amperage, and come in round, rectangular or diamond shaped.
+Carbon electrodes come in a multitude of sizes, each rated to withstand more or less amperage, and they come in round, rectangular, or diamond shapes.

 Attributions